pingidentity/pingidentity-devops-getting-started/docs/reference/profileStructures.md

 Each of the Docker images use a server profile structure that is specific to each product.
 The structure (directory paths and data) of the server profile differs between products.
-Depending on how you [deploy your server profile](../how-to/containerAnatomy.md), it is will be pulled/mounted into `/opt/in` on the container and used to stage your deployment.
+Depending on how you [Deploy Your Server Profile](../how-to/containerAnatomy.md), it is will be pulled/mounted into `/opt/in` on the container and used to stage your deployment.

 Below, you will find the server profile structures for each of our products with some example usages.